mimikyu99/implosion/README.md

 3. Your mod jar will be in the `build/libs` directory. **Only use this version for testing on desktop.
 It will not work with Android.**
 To build an Android-compatible version, you need the Android SDK.
 You can either let Github Actions handle this, or set it up yourself.
 See steps below.

+## Building through Github Actions

+This repository is set up with Github Actions CI to automatically build the mod for you every commit.
+This requires a Github repository, for obvious reasons.
+To get a jar file that works for every platform, do the following:
+1. Make a Github repository with your mod name, and upload the contents of this repo to it.
+Perform any modifications necessary, then commit and push.
+2. Check the "Actions" tab on your repository page.
+Select the most recent commit in the list.
+If it completed successfully, there should be a download link under the "Artifacts" section.
+3. Click the download link (should be the name of your repo).
+This will download a **zipped jar** - **not** the jar file itself [2]!
+Unzip this file and import the jar contained within in Mindustry.
+This version should work both on Android and Desktop.

 ## Building Locally

 Building locally takes more time to set up, but shouldn't be a problem if you've done Android development before.
 1. Download the Android SDK, unzip it and set the `ANDROID_HOME` environment variable to its location.
 2. Make sure you have API level 30 installed, as well as any recent version of build tools (e.g. 30.0.1)
 3. Add a build-tools folder to your PATH.
-For example, if you have `30.0.1` installed, that would be `$ANDROID_HOME/build-tools/30.0.1`.
+For implosion, if you have `30.0.1` installed, that would be `$ANDROID_HOME/build-tools/30.0.1`.
 4. Run `gradlew deploy`.
 If you did everything correctlly, this will create a jar file in the `build/libs` directory that can be run on both Android and desktop.

-# Socials
-you can see our [trello](https://trello.com/invite/b/lZ9qBqhg/ATTI6391bef7ad11ff64bfad07c7489ed8424C563CD3/implosion) or contact us on discord: https://discord.gg/aHwn7Mrwge
+## Adding Dependencies

+Please note that all dependencies on Mindustry, Arc or its submodules **must be declared as compileOnly in Gradle**.
+Never use `implementation` for core Mindustry or Arc dependencies.

+- `implementation` **places the entire dependency in the jar**, which is, in most mod dependencies, very undesirable.
+You do not want the entirety of the Mindustry API included with your mod.
+- `compileOnly` means that the dependency is only around at compile time, and not included in the jar.

+Only use `implementation` if you want to package another Java library *with your mod*, and that library is not present in Mindustry already.

+---

+*[1]* *On Linux/Mac it's `./gradlew`, but if you're using Linux I assume you know how to run executables properly anyway.*
+*[2]: Yes, I know this is stupid.
+It's a Github UI limitation - while the jar itself is uploaded unzipped, there is currently no way to download it as a single file.*